garango123/Bible-Insight-/README.md

-# GMD-Bible-Verse-Search/index.html
-This web is designed to brings you Bible verses after just typing book, chapter and verse.
-It displays the text seamlessly with just one click.
+Bible Verse Search App is a simple web application that allows users to search and view Bible verses instantly using a public API.
+It provides a clean, responsive interface for quick scripture lookup across different books of the Bible.